Azure/Avere/src/terraform/README.md

 ## Full End-To-End Examples

-**Important Note** Please use Terraform 0.12.x with the following examples.

 The following examples provide end-to-end examples that implement the burst rendering architecture in Linux and Windows environments.

 1. [Create a Linux based OpenCue managed render farm on Azure](examples/vfxt/opencue) - deploy an end to end render solution on Azure using OpenCue as your render manager.